NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Secondary Coil Compressor Part Load Ratio []

-This is the compressor part load ratio when the heat pump is operating in heating mode and the secondary coil is extracting heat from a zone where the later is installed.
+This is the compressor part load ratio when the heat pump is operating in heating mode and the secondary coil is extracting heat from a zone where the coil is installed.
+The secondary coil DX coil compressor part load ratio can be different from the primary DX coil compressor part load ratio in that the later may include the defrosting load.

+Reference: Dixon, Erin Elizabeth, "Energy Model Development and Heating Energy Investigation of the Nested Thermal Envelope Design (NTED (tm))" (2010).
+Theses and dissertations.
+Paper 974.

 Group     Fans
 ------------